wandi17ti/android-appium-java/README.md

 adb logcat > log.txt
 ```
 when the code executed then press the ralali apps on phone, then terminate the code.
-It will show the logcat ont log.txt
+It will show the logcat on log.txt
 - Open log.txt
 - find "for activity" ralali